 What Are Government Documents?

-The United States Government Printing Office is the largest publisher in the world, in both the number and variety of its publications.
+The United States Government Publishing Office is the largest publisher in the world, in both the number and variety of its publications.
 Government documents record the activities of the agencies, offices, bureaus and departments of the federal government.
 They include Congressional hearings, reports and documents; and the publications of presidential task forces and specially appointed commissions.

 What Subjects Are Covered?